wafaehamdaoui/PlatformWeb/README.md

 ##### Users
 <img width="525" alt="image" src="https://user-images.githubusercontent.com/75392302/216517707-a2817387-2e81-49f8-a2cb-3e3b29f2ef91.png">

-And i will insert to it the two users I have just created
+And I will insert to it the two users I have just created
 <img width="837" alt="image" src="https://user-images.githubusercontent.com/75392302/216517845-064bb320-6803-470f-8b49-0bdfab88f813.png">

 This table will help me to control access to my web app.
 Login part need to get entred username and password and compare them with existing users.